syncfusion-content/winui-docs/winui/DataGrid/Export-To-Excel.md

 <img src="Export-to-Excel_images/winui-datagrid-cell-value-customization.png" alt="Customizing Cell Values while Exporting to Excel in WinUI DataGrid" width="100%" Height="Auto"/>

-Here, cell values are changed for `Is Shipped` column based on custom condition.
+Here, the cell values are changed for the `Is Shipped` column based on custom condition.

 ### Changing row style in excel based on data

-You can customize the rows based on the record values by using `CellsExportHandler`.
+Customize the rows based on the record values by using the `CellsExportHandler`.

 {% tabs %}
 {% highlight c# %}